tlundgren/skeleton_android/readme.md

 Skeleton asks users to accept the EULA on start up.
 After being accepted, it presents a pager with three screens: Foods, FStats, Recipes, where:
-- Items is an editable list of draggable items persisted locally.
+- Foods is an editable list of draggable items persisted locally.
-- IStats is information about Items.
+- FStats is information about Foods.
 - Recipes is a list retrieved from a web service.

 ## Usage
 Make a copy of the project and use it as the basis for a new project in your editor of choice.
 Rename the package, change the app's name, delete the components you do not need, add what you miss, customize screens, customize the style...
-The code has comments to help you understand what it does, detect things you may want to change, etc.
+Functions and classes are documented, and there are comments alongside the code to help you understand what a piece of code does, notice what you should be aware of, and make modifications.

 If you want to try the service used for fetching recipes, you will have to create an account on the service website.
 Then, create a file named "api.properties" in the root directory of the